forestdb/forestdb.org/models/mindsets.md

 And within each of these functions, are many different ways of formulating an entity theory.
 Perhaps different individuals have different rates of improvement, or some ability "cap" after which this individual can no longer improve but others could, or perhaps individuals improve at similar rates but start off at different levels of ability.
 Any combination of these sources of individual differences could describe a new theory in which intelligence is, in some sense, "fixed".

-Out of this huge combinatorial space of possible theories, we model two improvement theories: one where ability stays completely stable, and one where improvement is a function of effort and difficulty.
+Out of this huge combinatorial space of possible theories, we model two improvement theories: one where ability stays completely stable (`stable`), and one where improvement is a function of effort and difficulty (`incremental`).
 We choose the stable theory as the strongest possible entity theory and the other as a simple but somewhat plausible incremental theory.

+Ability at any future time is then simply the sum of ability at the previous time and whatever improvement took place at the previous time.

 ~~~
 ;;;fold:
 (define (scatterify-dist fn)
   (apply map (append (list (lambda (val prob) (list val prob)))
                      (enumeration-query (fn) #t))))
-(define high 3)
+(define high 1)
-(define mid 2)
+(define mid 0.5)
-(define low 1)
+(define low 0.1)
+(define easy 0.2)
+(define difficult 0.8)

 ; Sample ability from high/medium/low (prior to be measured)
 (define ability-prior